Wickens admitted to hospital with 'orthopedic injuries' - TSN.ca

 Hauraney explains what led to IndyCar crash involving Wickens, Hinchcliffe

-LONG POND, Pa. — IndyCar driver Robert Wickens was taken by helicopter for medical treatment following a violent wreck at the start of Sunday's race at Pocono Raceway, where a driver was killed in 2015.
+LONG POND, Pa. — Canadian IndyCar driver Robert Wickens has been admitted to a hospital in nearby Allentown with what the series called "orthopedic injuries" sustained in a violent wreck early in the race Sunday.

-IndyCar said Wickens was awake and alert as he was taken to a hospital.
+IndyCar said Wickens was awake and alert as he was airlifted from the track to the hospital and he was still being evaluated Sunday night.

-"Robert Wickens has been admitted to Lehigh Valley Cedar Crest Hospital in Allentown with orthopedic injuries.
-He is still being evaluated," read an update from the Verizon IndyCar Series given Sunday evening.
+The fencing was shredded and Wickens' car was reduced to just the tub, which came to a rest on the track along an interior wall.

 Medical workers calmly attended to Wickens, who was taken to an ambulance before he was transported to the helicopter.
-The impact of the wreck tore out a large section of fencing that IndyCar said would take at least one hour to repair.
-The race was red flagged and drivers were allowed out of their cars.
+The impact of the wreck tore out a large section of fencing that needed almost two hours to repair.

+Alexander Rossi won the race and said it was "tough to celebrate" with Wickens in the hospital.

-Justin Wilson died from a head injury in 2015 when a piece of debris from a crashed car bounced off the track at Pocono Raceway and hit his helmet.
+In 2015 at Pocono, Justin Wilson died from a head injury when a piece of debris from a crashed car bounced off the track and hit his helmet.

-Hunter-Reay, James Hinchcliff, Pietro Fittipaldi and Takuma Sato were among the drivers collected in Sunday's wreck.
-Hinchcliff seemed to be in pain, grabbing his wrists as he slowly left his car.
-Hinchcliff was cleared and released from the medical centre.
+Hunter-Reay, James Hinchcliffe, Pietro Fittipaldi and Takuma Sato were among the drivers collected in Sunday's wreck.
+Hinchcliffe seemed to be in pain, grabbing his wrists as he slowly left his car.
+Hinchcliffe was cleared and released from the medical centre.
 He declined to comment to reporters out of respect for Wickens.

 "That's the worst thing you can see.
 He's hurt.
 He's awake and alert and at least he's alive," driver Sebastien Bourdais said.